barrysir/stepmania-parsing-code/README.md

    * include path changed from "mad.h" to "../extern/mad-0.15.1b/mad.h"
  * RageSoundReader_Vorbis:
    * add include to RageException
+ * GameInput:
+   * commented out everything except the GameButton, GameController enums and a couple of functions
+ * RageUtil_CharConversions:
+   * removed an include to `#include "archutils/Win32/ErrorStrings.h"`, taking the needed function and putting it inside CharConversions
+   * I don't even know if this works TBH.
+It compiles and executes at least.

 ## Compiling - more detailed
 ```